 All boats and PWCs used for water skiing or towing someone else must be registered.

 Safety equipment that must be carried on board depends on the type of boat or PWC and where you are operating.

 Find out more information about safety equipment.

 All skiers must wear an appropriate lifejacket that fits them and is suitable for their activity and where they operate.

 Water skiing should always be done in an anticlockwise pattern, unless local signs or site management says otherwise.
 Always check before skiing.

-You must carry an observer (who is more than 12 years old) on board the boat or PWC that is towing someone else.
+You must carry an observer (who is 13 years or more) on board the boat or PWC that is towing someone else.
 The observer should be competent to watch the skier at all times and report any danger, signals, falls or mishaps.

 Prohibited water skiing areas in Queensland